JacobMrox/Resident-Evil-3-Biohazard-3-Classic-Rebirth-HD-Mod-Loader/README.md

-# Crash Bug/Fail/Load texture fail

-I am aware of the current issues where the game has no audio on the title screen and crashes on loading a new game or save, I'm working on fixing it!
+**I am aware of the current issues where the game has no audio on the title screen and crashes on loading a new game or save, I'm working on fixing it!**

 # 👑 RE3 Classic Rebirth 3: Self-Contained HD Mod Loader